nessanaasc/ud036_StarterCode/README.md

 # Vanessa Nascimento Favorite Movie Trailer

-The **Vanessa Nascimento Favorite Movie Trailer** Website is a Python 2.7.15 application that list my favorite movies (name, description, images and trailer).
+The **Vanessa Nascimento Favorite Movie Trailer** Website is a Python 2.7.15 application that list my favorite movies (name, description, images,trailer,etc).

 ### Using the Website
 1. You need to have some webbrowser which supports Bootstrap 3 in your computer